 Aetna offers limited benefit plans, not traditional Long-Term Care Insurance.
 However, these policies can be very valuable as a solution for extended care needs.

 There are differences between the policy language and benefits between companies that offer these limited duration/short-term care products.
-Key differences do exist in this product category.
-It is essential to know and understand the differences between Aetna and other companies.
+Key differences exist in this product category, and it is essential to know and understand the differences between Aetna and other companies.

-As a major name brand in the insurance industry, Aetna provides quality options to address the costs and impact that extended care places on American families.
-SInce it provides a cash benefit you can use any provider you wish, including family members.
+As a major name brand in the insurance industry, Aetna provides quality options to address the high costs of in-home care or facility care (assisted living, rehab, memory care, or nursing home).
+Since it provides a cash benefit, you can use any provider you wish, including family members, once a care plan is established.

 Features Available with Aetna Limited Duration Plans include: